aderox20/GPTOS/README.md

 # GPTOS

 GPTOS is a minimal Linux-based operating system built from scratch completely by the FREE TIER of the LLM ChatGPT by OpenAI (some troubleshooting may be done by me).
 You can either **build it from source** using the provided script or **download the pre-built ISO** directly from this repository.
+**Note: The script is broken don't even try also it only builds the v0.1-prealpha**
 ## Features
 - WARNING: Most of these features are not in the ISO or build ISO because its still on prealpha/alpha
 - Minimal Linux kernel with BusyBox as the userland.